Oneohtrix Point Never: Style and approach

 Lopatin's musical work has been described as recontextualizing sounds and styles from different eras, ranging from the "vintage synth oddities" of his early work "to the '90s TV commercial-sampling Replica and the alt-rock-inspired Garden of Delete", according to AllMusic's Heather Phares.
 Jon Pareles of The New York Times said that Lopatin has engaged with "a broad and deeply idiosyncratic array of genres, samples, sources and strategies, from minimalism to collage to noise", often using "snippets of material—ad jingles, saccharine pop productions, throwaway dialogue—that he can't entirely dismiss as kitsch."
+For Stereogum, Lindsey Rhoades described him as "almost more of a philosopher/sound-collagist than he is a musician", noting his tendency to "elevate sounds otherwise considered cheesy" and prompt reflection "about why you have aversions to certain tones and timbres, and why others immediately bring childhood impressions screaming back into your brain."
+Art theorists David Burrows and Simon O'Sullivan described Oneohtrix Point Never as a project of "productions that are less concrete and more affective in terms of the emotional resonances of music", highlighting the way "in which experience and the collapse of experience loop together [in Lopatin's music], forming circuits of refrains, samples, rhythms, submemetic vibrations and noise."

 Lopatin has expressed disinterest in committing to one style or genre.
-In 2018, he began to use the term "Compressionism"—a riff on compressors, used by audio engineers—to describe what he referred to as "a historically motivated need to organize and make sense of an illogical flow of external media inputs."
-To be Compressionist is to pragmatically "accept the barrage" of popular culture, describing it as a process of "dealing with the overload of knowing about too much stuff, about being exposed to too many historical inputs, and then turning it into some kind of coherent jumble [...]
+In 2018, he began to use the term "Compressionism"—a riff on compressors, used by audio engineers—to describe what he referred to as "a historically motivated need to organize and make sense of an illogical flow of external media inputs," describing it as a process of "dealing with the overload of knowing about too much stuff, about being exposed to too many historical inputs, and then turning it into some kind of coherent jumble [...]
 It's still a jumble, but it's a kind of coherency of drawing connections between things."
 Lopatin has described his creative process as "trying to create these abstract forms that might be suggestive of the influences and inputs I'm getting".
 Lopatin has said that he began to observe "weird production" elements as a child, saying that he "love[d] the negative space of music so much."

-For Stereogum, Lindsey Rhoades described him as "almost more of a philosopher/sound-collagist than he is a musician", noting his tendency to "elevate sounds otherwise considered cheesy" and prompt reflection "about why you have aversions to certain tones and timbres, and why others immediately bring childhood impressions screaming back into your brain."
-Art theorists David Burrows and Simon O'Sullivan described Oneohtrix Point Never as a project of "productions that are less concrete and more affective in terms of the emotional resonances of music", highlighting the way "in which experience and the collapse of experience loop together [in Lopatin's music], forming circuits of refrains, samples, rhythms, submemetic vibrations and noise."

 Influences

-Crediting the music that his parents introduced him to, Lopatin has stated various musical influences including "all the strange moments from Beatles songs", the jazz fusion groups Mahavishnu Orchestra and Return to Forever, and progressive soul musician Stevie Wonder, as well as later personal influences such as electronic composer Vangelis, hip hop producer DJ Premier, and shoegaze band My Bloody Valentine.
-He has also cited literary influences, including Romanian pessimist philosopher Emil Cioran, and science fiction authors Stanisław Lem and Philip K. Dick.
+Lopatin has credited early musical influences introduced to him by his family, including the jazz fusion groups Mahavishnu Orchestra and Return to Forever, "all the strange moments from Beatles songs", and soul musician Stevie Wonder, as well as later personal influences such as electronic composer Vangelis, hip hop producer DJ Premier, and shoegaze band My Bloody Valentine.
+In 2026, he described Enya as "one of my favorite artists ever".
+He has also cited literary influences, including Romanian philosopher Emil Cioran and science fiction authors Stanisław Lem and Philip K. Dick.